"I get commissions for purchases made through links in this post."

 Now, let’s consult the below chart:

 Generally, the average deck size ranges from 7 inches to 8 inches.
 Although these sizes vary seemingly a little, it can make a huge difference when you use a skateboard.
-In a word, you can base on this to choose the right deck.
+In a word, you can base this on choosing the right deck.

 What Other Factors to Consider?